Percy Hansen: First World War

 Hansen was appointed as a temporary captain shortly after the outbreak of war in 1914, as adjutant in the 6th (Service) Battalion of the Lincolnshire Regiment, and his promotion was made permanent in the following April.
-He fought with his battalion, a recently-created Kitchener's Army unit composed of civilian volunteers, during the Gallipoli campaign in the summer of 1915.
+He fought with his battalion, a recently created Kitchener's Army unit composed of civilian volunteers, during the Gallipoli campaign in the summer of 1915.
 On 9 August 1915 at Yilghin Bumu, Hansen's battalion was forced to withdraw while assaulting Scimitar Hill.
 Hansen and volunteers repeatedly moved back and forth under heavy fire to successfully rescue six wounded men from capture, or death by burning.
 Hansen was consequently awarded the Victoria Cross.

 A month later, Hansen won the Military Cross for performing a reconnaissance mission at Suvla Bay.
 On the night of 9 September 1915, he carried out a solo reconnaissance of the coast, carrying only a revolver and a blanket for disguise.
 He successfully located an important Turkish firing position.

 Due to ill-health, Hansen was eventually transferred to France and appointed brigade major to the 170th (2/1st North Lancashire) Brigade.
 He remained a staff officer for the rest of the war, during which he served with the II Anzac Corps.
-He was made a Companion of the Distinguished Service Order (DSO) for another daring reconnaissance mission during the Battle of Passchendaele in 1917.
+He was made a Companion of the Distinguished Service Order (DSO) for another reconnaissance mission during the Battle of Passchendaele in 1917.

 Between the wars

 Remaining in the army after the war, Hansen attended the Staff College, Camberley and, for most of the interwar period, served in numerous staff positions.
 After graduating, he then served as a brigade major with the 8th Infantry Brigade, part of the 3rd Infantry Division, then serving in Southern Command, before becoming a brigade major with the 4th Infantry Division's 12th Infantry Brigade.
 His next assignment was as a General Staff Officer Grade 2 (GSO2) to the 55th (West Lancashire) Division, a Territorial Army (TA) formation, and then a GSO2 in Jamaica, before returning to the United Kingdom and being made Deputy Assistant Adjutant-General (DAAG) with Western Command.
 He was then posted to the 2nd Battalion, Lincolnshire Regiment, initially as the battalion's second-in-command.
 The battalion was serving in Palestine, then the scene of an Arab revolt.
-The battalion was in Palestine for five months before it was sent back to England, and in September 1937 Hansen became the Commanding Officer (CO).
-He continued to command of the battalion until the outbreak of the Second World War in September 1939.
+The battalion was in Palestine for five months before it was sent back to England, and in September 1937, Hansen became the Commanding Officer (CO).
+He continued to command the battalion until the outbreak of the Second World War in September 1939.